jannik-reaZn/afterwork-coding/README.md

 - **Require conversation resolution before merging**

   All conversations on code must be resolved before a pull request can be merged into a branch that matches this rule.

+- **Block force pushes**
+  Prevent users with push access from force pushing to refs.